 Pink Patch Project

-The Atherton Police Department is proud to partner with The Bay Area Cancer Connection in the fight against breast cancer.
-Starting Thursday, September 21, 2017, the police department will be offering a limited edition police department shoulder patch for $10.00 each
+The Atherton Police Department is proud to partner with The Bay Area Cancer Connections in the fight against breast cancer.
+The police department will be offering a limited-edition police department shoulder patch.

-Proceeds from each sale will be donated to The Bay Area Cancer Connection.
+All proceeds will be donated to The Bay Area Cancer Connections in Palo Alto.

-The Atherton Police Department, in connection with our community, can help support breast cancer research organizations, as they continue their tireless work towards ending their disease.
+The Atherton Police Department, in connection with our community, can help support breast cancer research organizations as they continue their tireless work.

 How To Purchase

 Come to the Atherton Police Department Dispatch Counter at 83 Ashfield Road and purchase your patch from the lobby personnel.
-The price is $10.00 per patch, check is preferred.
+A $10.00 donation will receive a Pink Patch as a gift.
+Check donations are preferred.
 Please make checks payable to the Atherton POA.

 We'll Be Wearing The Patch

 In October, you'll see our officers wearing the same pink patches on their patrol uniforms.
-These are the same official patches you'll have the opportunity to purchase!
+These are the same official patches you'll have the opportunity to obtain!